Pangloss Labs and COVID19

 At the end of it you will be able to use the Pangloss Labs 3D printers, and be much more expert with your own 3D printer at home or work.

-This course is available in both French and English languages.
+This course is available in both English and French.

 Pangloss @ #UNHCRNGOs